2017 AISC Milek Fellowship Call for Proposals Now Open

-The Milek Fellowship program is intended to contribute to the research careers of young faculty who teach and conduct research investigations related to structural steel, while producing research results beneficial to designers, fabricators, and erectors of structural steel.
-The intent of the award is also to support students with high potential to be valuable contributors to the U.S. structural steel industry.
-Funds are provided to conduct research that meets the long-term needs of the structural steel industry; to assist in leveraging additional outside funds for fellowship-related research; and to develop graduate students for academic and design careers in the structural steel industry.
+The Milek Fellowship program is intended to contribute to the research careers of young faculty who teach and conduct research investigations in the U.S. related to structural steel, while producing research results beneficial to designers, fabricators and erectors of structural steel.
+It also supports students with high potential to be valuable contributors to the U.S. structural steel industry.
+Funds are provided to conduct research that meets the long-term needs of the structural steel industry, to assist in leveraging additional outside funds for fellowship-related research, and to develop graduate students for academic and design careers in the structural steel industry.

 The selected faculty fellow is required to fund one doctoral candidate each year with at least half of the yearly fellowship funds.
-The chosen students will be named AISC Graduate Fellows and featured in Modern Steel Construction magazine.
+The chosen students will be named AISC Graduate Fellows and also will be featured in MSC.

-Proposals will be accepted until September 15, 2015.
-Required application information includes:
+Proposals will be accepted until September 15, 2016.
+Required proposal information includes:

 The award is named after William A. Milek, former AISC vice president of engineering and research, in recognition of his invaluable contributions to AISC and the structural steel industry.